garet-rich/SubString_Generator/README.md

 # SubString_Generator
-A command line tool to create hashes of all possible substrings from pairs of text
+A command line tool to create hashes of all possible substrings from pairs of text.
+Built with TDD principles.

 # SubString_Generator